 ContactCarrie Hobbs Guidenfor more information on how to get involved in public policy advocacy with The Arc.

 Kindred Stories is a joint project between Vanderbilt Kennedy Center and The Arc Tennessee that shares individual and family stories on topics of importance.
-These collections of stories are shared with state and federal elected officials and others: http://vkc.mc.vanderbilt.edu/vkc/resources/kindred/.
+These collections of stories that are shared with state and federal elected officials can be read HERE.
+To download the latest issue "Rural Issues" clickHERE.